mohsenkarimi-mk/mohsenkarimi-mk/README.md

 ### Hi there 👋, I'm Mohsen Karimi
-#### I'm a software developer.
 <hr>
 I'm a software developer, and I really enjoy learning languages and frameworks like javascript, vue, php and laravel.
 I also design in general.

 Skills: VUE JS / REACT / JS / HTML / CSS

-- 🔭 I’m currently working on as a software developer
+- 🔭 I’m currently working as a software developer
 - 📫 Subscribe to my youtube channel:: https://www.youtube.com/c/BluebirdTech
 - ⚡ Fun fact: The first computer virus was a Creeper